actyner/BerryEasy/README.md

 Disorder_QuadrupolarInsulator_BerryEasy: Example detailing computation of spin-Chern number in a spinful quadrupolar insulator to identify topological phase transition as a function of chiral symmetry preserving disorder

+PythTB_Disorder_Chern_Insulator_Comparison: Jupyter notebook comparing computation of Chern number in a supercell using PythTB and BerryEasy (both the CPU and GPU versions)

+BerryEasy_Kwant_Interface_Beta: Tutorial detailing how to interface BerryEasy wth Kwant

+BerryEasy_Documentation: PDF with details of the code and functionalities